DanOlinski/Budget/README.md

 # Budget App - Track Your Expenses

 ## Project Description
 The Budget app has been built with the primary scope of tracking your expenses and helping you create and stick to a budget.
 This application is able to track spending and other relevant information from any bank accounts linked.
 In order to provide a secure environment for the user's sensitive banking information, the application links to the email notifications received from a given bank instead of requiring direct bank information access.
 Users can assign their regular purchases to new or existing categories and in this way, track their daily spendings.
-They can also set spending limits per category in order to have a guideline of how much they should spend within a specific timeframe.
+They can also set spending limits per category in order to have a guideline of how much they should spend within a specific time frame.

 ![Budget App](./media/BudgetApp.png)